mustafalazzawe/csci3055u-project-template/README.md

 >**Rocket**
 >
-> - Rocket is a web framework for Rust taht makes it simple to write *fast*, secure web applications without sacrificing flexibility, usability, or type safety.
+> - Rocket is a web framework for Rust that makes it simple to write *fast*, secure web applications without sacrificing flexibility, usability, or type safety.
 > - The official Github repo,  https://github.com/SergioBenitez/Rocket
 >
 >